sanjaydasgupta/ipc-code-evolution/README.md

 But assimilating a set of patent applications manually is time-consuming and possibly even error-prone, so automation is of the essence.
 This article describes an approach that uses data science techniques to produce visual maps that succinctly capture the subject-matters in a portfolio.
 These visual subject-matter maps can be used to rapidly identify similarities and differences between competing or evolving portfolios of patent applications.

+Please read the article [Visualizing Subject-Matters in Patent Application Portfolios](https://www.linkedin.com/pulse/visualizing-subject-matters-patent-application-sanjay-dasgupta/) for more information on the use of these files.

 ## Files in Directory
 This directory contains the following files: